MarvinMarjan/riv/doc/language/syntax/expressions.md

 Negates a *Number* value.
 If `value` is positive, then it will be negated to negative.
-It it's negative, then it will be negated to positive.
+If it's negative, then it will be negated to positive.